jingcshi/ICON/README.md

 ### Preliminaries

 The simplest usage of ICON is with Jupyter notebook.
-An walkthrough tutorial is provided at [`demo.ipynb`](/demo.ipynb).
+A walkthrough tutorial is provided at [`demo.ipynb`](/demo.ipynb).
 Before initialising an ICON object, make sure you have your data and three dependent sub-models.

 - `data`: A taxonomy (`taxo_utils.Taxonomy` object, which can be loaded from json via `taxo_utils.from_json`, for details see [File IO Format](#file-io-format) or an OWL ontology (`owlready2.Ontology` object)